arshadae/pix2pix-gradcam/README.md

 If you use this work, please cite:

 @article{arshad2025paper,
-title={Enhancing Realism of Synthetic MWIR Images with Semantically Guided GANs: A CUT and Grad-CAM Feedback Framework}, author={Muhammad Awais Arshad, Hyochoong Bang, ...}, journal={Machine Vision and Applications}, year={2025}
+title={Explainability-guided GAN: A GradCAM Feedback Framework for Class-Attentive MWIR Image Translation}, author={Muhammad Awais Arshad, Hyochoong Bang}, journal={Machine Vision and Applications}, year={2025}
 }